JdevStudio/STABLE-ETHIOPIAN-BIRR-COIN-ETBX-/README.md

 - Algorithmic (also called Seigniorage Shares ): Value of the coin is kept stable by algorithmically expanding or contracting the supply of coins in circulation.
 Ex: Terra & Ampleforth.

 What makes a coin to be a stablecoin is an ability to exchange it for certain amount of underlying stable asset (fiat currency in this project), and people's trust that this ability will persist in future.

+## Benefits

+A crypto stable coins offer following benefits:

+- In case, the fiat currency crashes in value (due to inflation or risk of maxi-devaluation); local citizens can exchange the crashed money for EUR-backed, USD-backed, or asset-backed stablecoins before they lose their savings.
+In this way, people get protected from further drops in the value of the local currency.
+- Stablecoins can be used like any other currency for day-to-day purposes.
+From buying morning coffee to transferring funds to the family, we can use a digital wallet to pay with stable coins without potentialyl high-fees associated with the credit/debit card and banking services
+- The stable currency is especially beneficial for overseas payments, as there is no need to convert different fiat currencies.
+A person in China could receive BRL-backed stablecoins without converting them into Yuan.
+- Simplifying P2P and recurring payments: an employer can deploy a smart contract that automatically transfers stable coins as a salary to employees at the end of the month.
+It is especially helpful for organizations that have employees all over the world.
+It will reduce the high fees and a long process of exchanging fiat currency from a bank account in New York to a European bank account.
+- Quick and affordable remittances for migrant workers: migrant workers send payments through platforms like Western Union to transfer money back to their loved ones and family.
+This complete process is quite expensive and slow due to which families lose a big chunk of funds due to high fees.
+Stablecoins can be a better alternative to this problem as workers and their families can use digital wallets across the globe to transfer stablecoins instantly with low fees and no volatility.

 # Fiat-backed Stable Coin